-Because I discovered that I did not have time to do extensive research on all my ancestral lines, I have concentrated my efforts on the Alexanders of Henry County, TN, and Fayette County, TN, and their long-recognized relatives.
-This effort expanded to include all the descendants of James (died 1753, Anson Co., NC) and Ann Alexander.
-The link to the results of this research is at the left.
+When I discovered I did not have time to do exhaustive research on every one of my ancestral lines, I concentrated my efforts on a few of the families with the greatest amount of effort going to the Alexanders of Henry County, TN,and their long-recognized relatives in Fayette County, TN, and Loudon (early-on Roane) County, TN.
+As research progressed, this effort expanded to include all the descendants of James (died 1753, Anson Co., NC) and Ann Alexander.
+The link to the history resulting from this research is at the left.

-I would like to exchange information on the Bradshaws of Henry County, TN.
-These Bradshaws migrated from VA to TN some time before 1830, and I know almost nothing about them before their move to TN.
+I would like to exchange information on the Bradshaws of Henry County, TN, who migrated from VA to TN some time before 1830.
+Before coming to Henry County, they made their homes briefly in Montgomery County, TN, but I know almost nothing about them before their move to TN.

-When asked, I will share the data I have on the Chilcutts of Henry County, TN.
-Other researchers, including Donna Moody (above), have traced this family back from TN to NC and VA; however, I begin with them in Stewart County and Henry County and follow them forward.
+If it is requested, I will share the data I have on the Chilcutts of Henry County, TN.
+Other researchers, including Donna Moody (above), have traced this family back from TN to NC and VA; however, I only began with them in Stewart County and Henry County and followed them forward.
 The family heads with whom I begin are Joshua and his wife Elizabeth and George and his wife Sarah.

 The McMillins (sometimes spelled McMillans) are associated with the Alexander family in Spartanburg, SC, and in western KY.
 These McMillins descend from William McMillin from Spartanburg County, SC, and Logan County, KY, where he died in 1810.
 Although my McMillin data are sparse, I know that Matthew and William Alexander married William McMillin's daughters Eleanor and Esther, and Matthew's son Thomas married his cousin Elizabeth, who seems to have the spelling of McMillan most often.